PortsMaster/PortMaster-New/ports/hallowedcandy/README.md

 ## Notes

-Thanks to [Project Level studios](https://projectlevel.itch.io) for creating this great game and kindly granting permission for PortMaster to distribute the game files.
+Thanks to [Project Level studios](https://projectlevel.itch.io) for creating this great game, and kindly granting permission for PortMaster to distribute the game files.

 ## Controls